insabelter/component-bib-prototype-vue/README.md

 Here is an overview of the software parts of this bachelor thesis:
 ![Prototypes_English](https://user-images.githubusercontent.com/54104208/185070168-6168f409-8279-4287-a2ad-0d13eb6c5dc5.png)

 This project represents the **Vue.js component library prototype**.

+The project structure is based on the following repository from [wheatjs](https://github.com/wheatjs): https://github.com/wheatjs/vaguer

 The links to all the parts of the bachelor thesis are listed below.